rhiot/rhiot/docs/building.md

 ### After the release

-* update the version on the main page of the project
+* update the version on the main page of the project (`readme.md`)
+* update release guide (`docs/release-notes.md`) using GitHub tickets marked as done in the given version